ragdolldynamics/ragdoll-maya/docs/pages/guides/character.md

 | Feature | Description
 |:--------|:--------
 | Walk Hierarchy | Save precious seconds selecting objects in the right order
-| Auto Mimic  | Automatically creates a mimic for the resulting tree of rigids
 | Auto Limits | *(Coming soon)* Automatically generates suitable hinge and socket joints for e.g. knees and shoulders
 | Fits Shapes | *(Coming soon)* Automatically resizes shapes to fit the overall character